Bhushan8287/Password-generator-application/README.md

 # 🔐 Password Generator CLI Tool
-A simple yet functional Python command-line utility to generate secure passwords, encrypt them, and store them in a text file with usage tags (e.g., service names).
+A functional Python command-line utility to generate secure passwords, encrypt them, and store them in a text file with usage tags (e.g., service names).
 This tool uses symmetric encryption to allow decryption using a `.key` file and supports persistent storage for personal, low-sensitivity password management.

 ## ⚙️ Features
 - Generate random passwords of user-specified length